mikaelvesavuori/only/readme.md

 # Only (Being Web Development Boilerplate)

 ## Current version
-Version: 2.0.3
+Version: 2.1
-Latest revision: 20160810
+Latest revision: 20160814

 ## What is Only Framework?
 Only Framework is a framework that provides 1) a responsive, modular, high-performance, secure boilerplate and scaffold together with 2) a styleguide that supports development from a foundational ground towards clear visual deliveries and 3) a simple Component Designer that encourages object-based composition of elements for total separation of design and development.
 The mantra behind Only Framework has been to make it super easy for designers, developers and stakeholders/clients alike to always have access to the current state of development—through fast, fun, no-bullshit design and development.

+Only now has a Gulp-based workflow that will help you with:
+- optimizing assets (HTML, JS, CSS, images)
+- building a distribution site to a separate location
+- adding Sass and PostCSS to your tools
+- linting your Sass/CSS (via Stylelint)
+- live previewing your site (Browsersync)
+- doing critical CSS optimization and inlining (via Critical)
+- giving you the lowdown on style statistics (via Parker)
+- rewriting file references and doing other magic (via Useref)
+- Uploading your site to the interwebz (via Rsync).

 ## Author
 Mikael Vesavuori (Being: www.being.se), 2015-2016

 ## Features
-- Design-centric with  and most standard elements exposed and ready to tweak in the Sass/CSS code
+- Design-centric with most standard elements exposed and ready to tweak in the Sass/CSS code
 - Styleguide ready for element inspection/styling, typography, and grids
 - Modular: modularized CSS (layout, typography, media, etc) – just build your own components on top in their own files
 - Minimal: minimal code interference, cascading problems and CSS bloat